jamesgraham0/Spotify-Votes-Mobile/README.md

 - ✅ Kick users from room when host leaves
 - ✅ Display number of users in room
 - ✅ Add who added the track
-- ✅ Handle case where non-host leaves the room
+- ✅ Handle when non-host leaves the room
-- 🛑 Change playing and pausing to server-side
+- ✅ Handle when host closes Spotify while Spotify Votes is still being used
 - 🛑 When the next track is popped from the queue, slide it to the left and fade it away
 - 🛑 Animate adding a track to the queue, where the searched track shrinks and moves towards the queue
 - 🛑 Prompts on how to search for a song, add a track, and general navigation about the room
+- 🛑 Make the Landing page button look more like a button

 **OTHER**
 - 🛑 Documentation and refactoring for readability and maintainability